loschmidt/BenchStab/README.md

 If you use our tool, please cite our paper:

-> Velecký, J., Berezný M., Musil M., Damborsky J., Bednar, D., Mazurenko, S., 2024: BenchStab: a tool for automated querying the web-based stability predictors.
+> Velecký, J., Berezný M., Musil M., Damborsky J., Bednar, D., Mazurenko, S., 2024: BenchStab: a tool for automated querying the web-based stability predictors. *Bioinformatics* 40(9)

 Kindly cite also all the underlying [predictors](https://loschmidt.chemi.muni.cz/benchstab/predictors.html) you use via this tool.